hdsheena/monkey-smart-watch/README.md

 reverse engineering attempt for Anex Monkey SmartWatch

 What I know so far:

+It's probably equivalent to the Atmos Fit Vitali+ and the Lingyue bands.

 BLE Chip: Pixart Par2801 https://fccid.io/2AIPB-PAJ2801UA-40/User-Manual/Users-Manual-3083972

 4th byte seems to indicate what kind of data is transferring?